 The CEO is required to attain a level of Share ownership equivalent to 3 times basic annual salary.
 All other executive officers are required to attain a level of Share ownership equivalent to 1.5 times basic annual salary.
 Executive officers must fulfill their Share ownership requirement within five years of becoming subject to the executive Share ownership policy.
 A minimum of one-third of the required level of Share ownership must be met through the ownership of Shares.
-The balance of the required level of Share ownership can be achieved through PSUs held pursuant to Centerra's PSU Plan, Employee RSUs or Discretionary RSUs held pursuant to Centerra's RSU Plan, and any other equity plan as determined by the HRC Committee (currently no additionally identified plans).
+The balance of the required level of Share ownership can be achieved through PSUs held pursuant to Centerra's PSU Plan, Employee RSUs or Discretionary RSUs held pursuant to Centerra's RSU Plan, and any other equity plan as determined by the HRC Committee (currently, there are no additionally identified plans).
 Options are not included in the calculation of an executive's Share ownership.

-When calculating the value of executive Share ownership, Shares are valued at the higher of cost at acquisition (the "Acquisition Value" for Shares) and current fair market value (the "Market Value" of Shares), PSUs and Discretionary RSUs (in the case of Ms. D'Orazio) are valued based on the intended value at the time of grant, and Employee RSUs are valued based on the value of the annual incentive plan (bonus) directed by the executive to purchase RSUs plus the value of additional Employee RSUs issued by the Company as a Company match under the RSU Plan.
+When calculating the value of executive Share ownership, Shares are valued at the higher of cost at acquisition (the "Acquisition Value" for Shares) and current fair market value (the "Market Value" of Shares), PSUs are valued based on the intended value at the time of grant, and Employee RSUs are valued based on the value of the annual incentive plan (bonus)

+directed by the executive to purchase RSUs plus the value of additional Employee RSUs issued by the Company as a Company match under the RSU Plan.

-The table below sets out a summary of each NEO's most recent Share ownership requirements and their most recent shareholdings as of March 15, 2021.
-All NEOs are in compliance with their Share ownership requirements.
+The table below sets out a summary of each NEO's most recent Share ownership requirements and their most recent shareholdings as of July 15, 2022.
+All NEOs were, as of July 15, 2022, in compliance with their Share ownership requirements.